mikegeyser/building-pwas-with-angular/README.md

         - Change cacheFirst to staleWhileRevalidate.
         - Merge cached requests and background sync requests, to show offline 'working'.
         TODO: When will background sync fire?

+    - Bundle size?
+        - Should I interrogate this?

 - Lighthouse
     - Show original